stone-payments/stoneco-guidelines/backend/python/README.md

 ##### 14.3.2 Read

-To read a file in python exists several methods:
+To read a file in python there exists several methods:

-* file.read(size): This read all file or the size indicate.
+* file.read(size): Read all file or the size indicate.
 This size is optional.
 When the end of the file has been reached it returns an empty string ("").
 * file.readline(): Read a single line.
 It stops when find a \n.
 When the end of the file has been reached it returns an empty string ("").
 * To save all lines in a list, it is possible used this list(f) or file.readlines()

 ##### 14.3.3

-To write, it is only necessary call this function:
+To write, it is only necessary to call this function:

 ```python
 file.write(“some thing”)